-On November 30, 2017, the Minnesota Department of Health announced the addition of autism and obstructive sleep apnea to the state’s limited medical marijuana program.
+On November 30, 2017, the Mississippi Department of Health announced the addition of autism and obstructive sleep apnea to the state’s limited medical marijuana program.
 Starting July 1, 2018, patients who suffer from these conditions will be eligible to apply for the program.

 A campaign group known as Mississippians for Compassionate Care proposed a 2020 ballot initiative to legalize a medical marijuana program in the state.
 Initiative 65 qualified for the November 2020 ballot and was filed with the Mississippi State Legislature on January 7, 2020.
 Proponents of the measure submitted more than 214,000 signatures in September, of which, 105,686 were found to be valid.
 To qualify for the ballot, 86,185 valid signatures were required.